 - SciLifeLab Autoimmunity and Serology profiling facility SARS-CoV-2 antibody test statistics.
 Hosted by us, updated manually on a weekly basis.

 Data available from research groups in Sweden

 The list below is curated manually and as such may not be exhaustive.
 If you would like to see your dataset here or correct information about your dataset, please get in touch with us.
 Projects sharing data where at least one author has an affiliation with a Swedish research institute are included.
-At this point, projects which share data openly or which explicitly promise to share data on request are included in this section.
-In the near future, only projects that either share data openly or have at least a metadata-only record with a clear data access procedure will be included.
+Only projects which openly share data or analysis code that has re-use potential are included.

 |Project||Last updated||Available data|

 Multianalyte serology in home-sampled blood enables an unbiased assessment of the immune response against SARS-CoV-2

 Roxhed N, Bendes A, Dale M, Mattsson C, Hanke L, [...], Schwenk JM

 False Positive Results in SARS-CoV-2 Serological Tests for Samples From Patients With Chronic Inflammatory Diseases